jamesbuch/coinspot-v2-api/README.md

 verification work and an expansion of the test suite.
 Please file any questions or bugs you find on Github in issues or discussions.
 Feel free to crate a development branch and submit PRs too.

+I'm working on github workflows and running tests there, please just run `npm run test` locally for now.

 ## Features

 - Full coverage of CoinSpot's public API endpoints